SwinVFTR: A Novel Volumetric Feature-learning Transformer for 3D OCT Fluid Segmentation: Experiments

 \subsection{Dataset and Preprocessing}

 For benchmarking, we use the RETOUCH public dataset \cite{bogunovic2019retouch}, which contains three image sets from three unique vendor devices and, in total, has 70 volumes.
 Out of this, 24 volumes were obtained with Cirrus (Zeiss), 24 volumes with Spectralis (Heidelberg), and 22 volumes with T-1000 and T-2000 (Topcon) devices.
 The numbers of B-scans (volume depths) were 128, 49, and 128, with resolutions of 512×1024, 512×496, and 512×885, respectively, for each of these vendor devices.
 We only resize Cirrus and Topcon volumes to $512\times 512$ resolution.
-The volume contained three different fluids such as intra-retinal fluid (IRF), sub-retinal fluid (SRF), and pigment epithelial detachment (PED), which were manually annotated by an expert as separate ground truth volumes.
-As test datasets are no more publicly available, we separate the original image sets into training and test set.
-So for Cirrus and Spectralis, we had 19 training and 5 test volumes, whereas, for Topcon, we had 18 training and 4 test volumes.
-We further utilize 5-fold cross-validation to find the model with the highest dice score.
-For image transformations, we apply Random Intensitity Shift ( +/- 10 with 50\% probability) and Random Channel-wise volumetric cropping for training our model.\\ \textbf{Data use declaration and acknowledgment:} The dataset was released as part of \href{https://retouch.grand-challenge.org}{Retouch Challenge}.
-For usage, please refer to the \href{https://rumc-gcorg-p-public.s3.amazonaws.com/f/challenge/111/7915e6c2-66b9-4888-971c-1fcabae862da/RETOUCH-Agreement_of_Data_Confidentiality.pdf}{data confidentiality agreement}.
+The volume contained three different fluids such as intra-retinal fluid (IRF), sub-retinal fluid (SRF), and pigment epithelial detachment (PED), .
+We separate the original image sets into training-validation and test set.
+So for Cirrus and Spectralis, we had 19 training-validation and 5 test volumes, whereas, for Topcon, we had 18 training-validation and 4 test volumes.
+We utilize 5-fold cross-validation to find the model with the highest dice score.
+For image transformations, we apply Random Intensitity Shift ( +/- 10 with 50\% probability) and Random Channel-wise volumetric cropping.